renode/renode-docs/source/advanced/writing-peripherals.md

 In order for the peripheral to be attachable to the system bus, it must implement at least one (but can implement a few) of:
 {risrc}`IBytePeripheral </src/Emulator/Main/Peripherals/Bus/IBytePeripheral.cs>`,
 {risrc}`IWordPeripheral </src/Emulator/Main/Peripherals/Bus/IWordPeripheral.cs>`,
+{risrc}`IDoubleWordPeripheral </src/Emulator/Main/Peripherals/Bus/IDoubleWordPeripheral.cs>`,
-{risrc}`IDoubleWordPeripheral </src/Emulator/Main/Peripherals/Bus/IDoubleWordPeripheral.cs>` interfaces, enabling 8, 16 and 32-bit accesses respectively.
+{risrc}`IQuadWordPeripheral </src/Emulator/Main/Peripherals/Bus/IQuadWordPeripheral.cs>` interfaces, enabling 8, 16, 32 and 64-bit accesses respectively.

 Double word bus peripherals must implement at least three methods:

-* for reading (e.g., {risrc}`ReadDoubleWord </src/Emulator/Main/Peripherals/Bus/IDoubleWordPeripheral.cs#L13>` - called by the system bus in order to read a value from the peripheral,
+* for reading (e.g., {risrc}`ReadDoubleWord </src/Emulator/Main/Peripherals/Bus/IDoubleWordPeripheral.cs#L13>`) - called by the system bus in order to read a value from the peripheral,
-* for writing (e.g., {risrc}`WriteDoubleWord </src/Emulator/Main/Peripherals/Bus/IDoubleWordPeripheral.cs#L14>` - called by the system bus in order to write a value to the peripheral,
+* for writing (e.g., {risrc}`WriteDoubleWord </src/Emulator/Main/Peripherals/Bus/IDoubleWordPeripheral.cs#L14>`) - called by the system bus in order to write a value to the peripheral,
-* for resetting ({risrc}`Reset </src/Emulator/Main/Peripherals/IPeripheral.cs#L19>`) - called by the framework to restore the state of the peripheral to the initial state.
+* for resetting ({risrc}`Reset </src/Emulator/Main/Peripherals/IPeripheral.cs#L23>`) - called by the framework to restore the state of the peripheral to the initial state.

 Although it's technically possible to implement `read`/`write` method in any way, the preferred one is to use the Register Framework ({risrc}`the source code </src/Emulator/Main/Core/Structure/Registers>`).
 For an example of usage, see {risrc}`the LiteX UART </src/Emulator/Peripherals/Peripherals/UART/LiteX_UART.cs#L20-L52>`.